Christmas Bird Count in Fayette County, WV

 The Christmas Bird Count (CBC) is a program of the National Audubon Society since 1900, in which thousands of volunteers across the U.S., Canada, and many countries in the Western Hemisphere spend a day counting birds within their local geographical circle.
 All skill levels are encouraged to participate.
 CBC history and answers to frequently asked questions can be found at audubon.org.

 Participation is Free.
-Registration is Required.

-How Does Participation Work?
+How Do Counts Work?

-Circle Maps
+Circle Map

-Register to Participate
+Sign Up to Participate

 Participant Guide to Data Collection

-Participant WVOH CBC Data Collection Forms
+WVOH CBC Data Collection Forms

 Rare Bird Report

-Print: Car Sign, pdf.
+Print: Car Sign pdf

 Audubon CBC Live